Chained Soldier: Eight Gods of Thunder

 One of the Eight Gods of Thunder.
 Shikoku is one of their elder members, and is also their main strategist.
 She resembles a gorgon, with a snake motif on her kimono and live snakes in her hair.
 Shikoku has the power to manipulate these snakes to attack and poison her enemies, and also has the power to control darkness.
 Unlike most of the Gods of Thunder, Shikoku is fascinated by humans, despite seeing them as enemies, and enjoys human forms of entertainment such as video games.
+Shikoku became fond of Yuuki and later kidnapped him, along with Shushu.
+During his time in captivity, Shikoku messed around with him.